Take Your Dog to Work Day

 Take Your Dog to Work Day (TYDTWDay) was created by Pet Sitters International and first celebrated in 1999.
 PSI created the day to encourage businesses to allow dogs in the workplace for one Friday each year to celebrate dogs as companions and promote their adoptions from local shelters, rescue groups, and humane societies.
 PSI believes that through the event, dogless co-workers will be encouraged to adopt.
 The week leading up to Take Your Dog To Work Day is Take Your Pet To Work Week.
 Take Your Dog to Work Day and Take Your Pet to Work Week are registered trademarks of Pet Sitters International, Inc.

-There is also increasing participation in TYDTWD in Canada, Australia, United Kingdom, New Zealand, and Israel.
+There is increasing participation in TYDTWD in Canada, Australia, United Kingdom, New Zealand, and Israel.